08 Aug Summer Sale Ideas For Boutique Owners

 You can segment your audience to increase open rates into past customers, best customers, get back customers, location, & size.
+Summer sale ideas for boutique owners should always focus on your customer.
 It is also a good time to update your emails and create text marketing lists.
 If you aren’t using Facebook messenger there is an opportunity to update that during the summer.
 Do a social media audit and update all of your channels, content calendars, and marketing strategy.

 Update Your Numbers

 Understand your margins, your maintain margins, your best-turning vendors, sizes, and categories.
 So many times people are only focused on Gross Sales.
 But because they did not calculate their best turning vendor, category, size, or their maintain margins they miss an opportunity to keep their money in the right place.
 You can use that data to become a better buyer and that will set you up for success.

 Update Your Finances.